Tynik/react-honey-form/README.md

 ## API

-1. `formFields` - The object of all fields.
+1. `formFields` - The object of all form fields, where a key is a field name and a value as the field properties.
-1. `isDirty: boolean` - By default is `false`.
+1. `isDirty` - By default is `false`.
 Becomes `true` when any field value is changed.
 Returns to `false` when form successfully submitted.
-1. `isSubmitting: boolean` - Becomes `true` when form is submitting.
+1. `isSubmitting` - Becomes `true` when form is submitting.
 1. `errors` - The object that includes all fields errors.
 By default, is `{}`.
 When field has any error the field appears in that object as a key and a value is array of field errors.
 1. `addFormField` - Dynamically allows to add a new form field.
 1. `removeFormField` - Remove a form field.
 You can remove only optional form fields.
 1. `addError` - Add a new error related to specific field.
 All previous field errors stay present.
 1. `resetErrors` - Reset all form field errors.
 Can be used to remove all custom added errors.
 1. `submit` - Submit a form.
-Can accept async function that will be called with filled form data.
+Can accept async function that will be called with clean form data.
 1. `reset` - Reset all form field values to initial state.

+## Field Properties

+1. `value` - The current field value.
+Contains formatted value when `format` function is used for the field.
+1. `cleanValue` - The converted, but not formatted current field value.
+The value is used for submitting form data.
+Converting process is used when field type was set (e.g.: string to number).

 ## Examples